ucsf-deb/bifs/README.rst

 -----------------

 The package is separated into a class representing the calculation engine and a main GUI class.
+The package bifs is lower case, but its main class, BIFS is upper case.
 The files contained in the package
 are:

 bifs/			- python package directory
-	bifs.py           - the main class containing the BIFS functions
+	bifscore.py           - contains the BIFS class

-	bifs_gui.py       - the gui interface to bifs.py
+	bifs_gui.py       - the gui interface to bifs

-	pset_dialogs.py   - set up functions for the BIFS Gui dialog boxes
+	pset_dialogs.py   - set up functions for the bifs_gui dialog boxes Not of direct interest to most users.

 	bifs.pyproj, bifs.sln  - MS Visual Studio 2019 project files